pvto/pvto.github.io/_posts/2015-09-22-bleeding-an-ensemble-sort.md

 My JUnit tests do some priming too, not as correct as in JMH, I'm sure, but it helps a little anyway.

-I'll explain my algorithms shortly and then go to the graphs.
+I'll explain my algorithms shortly and then we'll get to the graphs.

 # Algorithm-specific sampling techniques